Epigenetics and Neurobiology

 The interdisciplinary focus and relatively small size of the Unit foster a special atmosphere that exemplifies the founding principles of EMBL as a dynamic, open and collaborative environment where new scientific ideas are born and shaped.

-The common theme explored in numerous projects across the site is how changes in gene expression and brain plasticity enable organisms to adapt to their environment.
-This research is complemented by the development of computational models of brain-body-environment interactions, integrating theoretical science with experimental data.
-As part of the EMBL AI Strategy, EMBL Rome has established a research line aimed at developing AI-driven agents capable of collaborating with scientists to optimise experimental workflows and accelerate scientific discovery.
+A central theme across projects at the site is understanding how changes in gene expression and brain plasticity enable organisms to respond to their environment.
+This is pursued through a combination of experimental and AI-first research, alongside the development of computational models of brain-body-environment interactions, integrating theoretical approaches with experimental data.

 Edit